KDE/digikam-doc/image_editor/transform_tools.rst

 It works both ways, shrinking and enlarging, and it can use **masks** to select which features of the image should be preserved and which should be discarded.

+See below a sample image loaded in Liquid Rescale to illustrate the usage of this tool.

 .. figure:: images/editor_liquid_rescale_before.webp
     :alt:
     :align: center